getporter/proposals/pep/003-advanced-dependencies.md

 * Outputs of the dependency that are used by the parent bundle.
 * Outputs, credentials, and parameters defined in the dependency's interface.reference or interface.document fields.

-The bundle author can choose to define a more restrictive bundle interface than what Porter can infer from how the dependency is used by providing a bundle.json document via interface.reference which is an OCI reference or interface.document which is an embedded sub-document in the dependency definigiont.
+The bundle author can choose to define a more restrictive bundle interface than what Porter can infer from how the dependency is used by providing a bundle.json document via interface.reference which is an OCI reference or interface.document which is an embedded sub-document in the dependency definition.
 This document provides additional jsonschema for the parameters, credentials, and outputs.

 #### Unmapped Credentials/Parameters